judgej/jquery-maxsubmit/README.md

 That runs on the server and provides the server settings to insert into the JavaScript initialisation, and will return 1000 by default on most PHP servers.

-A simnple demo (index.php in this project) is running here: [http://www.acadweb.co.uk/maxsubmit/]
+A simple demo (index.php in this project) is running here: [http://www.acadweb.co.uk/maxsubmit/]

 The jQuery plugin and the PHP function are the two building blocks.
 I intend to wrap them into a simple WordPress plugin next.
 Just install it along with your WooCommerce plugin, and it will stop